 However, observables that trace the LSS consistency relation are not straightforwardly constructed.
 For example, \citet{Crisostomi:2019vhj} pointed out in Section V that taking the squeezed limit of the galaxy bispectrum does not directly test the violation of the LSS consistency relation in DHOST theories.
-The reason is that the two wave vectors $\VEC{k}_1$ and $\VEC{k}_2$ on which the bispectrum depends are exchange-symmetric; taking the squeezed limit cancels out any change in the shift term that violates the consistency relation.
+The reason is that the bispectrum, which depends on the three wavenumbers $k_1$, $k_2$, and $k_3$, is symmetric with respect to these variables; taking the squeezed limit cancels out any change in the shift term that violates the consistency relation.
 Therefore, the authors proposed to measure the cross-bispectrum with other cosmic fluctuations, such as gravitational lensing effects, or to measure the trispectrum of galaxies, so that the effects of DHOST theories are not cancelled when the squeezed limit is taken.

 Recent rapid developments in the analysis of galaxy three-point statistics, i.e. bispectra and three-point correlation functions (3PCFs), have allowed us to test the consistency relation.
 In principle, the three-point statistics (not restricted to the squeezed limit) are sensitive to the coefficient of the shift term of the galaxy density fluctuation.
 However, a critical problem remains to be solved: Most previous studies deal only with the isotropic, i.e. \emph{monopole}, component of the three-point statistics~\citep{Gil-Marin:2017MNRAS.465.1757G,Slepian:2016kfz,Pearson:2018MNRAS.478.4500P,Sugiyama:2018yzo,d'Amico2020JCAP...05..005D,Philcox:2022PhRvD.105d3517P,Cabass:2022arXiv220107238C,DAmico2022arXiv220111518D,Cabass:2022PhRvD.106d3506C}, and these analyses cannot efficiently constrain the coefficient of the nonlinear density field shift term.
 The reason is that in the monopole-only analysis, the coefficient of the density fluctuation shift term degenerates with the parameter $\sigma_8$, which represents the amplitude of the dark matter fluctuations~\citep{Sugiyama:2023arXiv230206808S}.